Last updated on January 2nd, 2025 at 12:13 am

 - Companies may guarantee substantial savings or even eliminate electric bills, which is unrealistic in many cases.

-- They might exaggerate benefits or downplay the time required to reach break even, often avoiding discussions of the true payback period.
+- They might exaggerate benefits or downplay the time required to reach break-even, often avoiding discussions of the true payback period.

 5. Misrepresentation of Government Incentives